 What Is an AI Software Planning Tool?

 A software planning tool helps teams structure, scope, and sequence development work before anyone writes code.
 Traditionally, that meant PRDs, architecture docs, and sprint planning sessions.
-The AI-assisted version of this category has grown fast alongside AI coding agent adoption — but most of what's been built doesn't actually understand software.
+The AI-assisted version of this category has grown fast alongside AI coding agent adoption — Capterra's 2025 PM Software Trends Report found that 55% of teams now cite AI capability as their top reason for purchasing new project management software — but most of what's been built doesn't actually understand software.

 The majority of tools claiming the "AI software planning" label are general project management platforms with AI features.
 Asana, ClickUp, Notion, Motion — they can generate task breakdowns from prompts, auto-schedule work, and summarize project status.
 Genuinely useful, but not built for development.
 They produce task lists.
 Not technical specifications.

 A smaller, newer category is trying to fix that: developer-specific planning tools that produce structured specs grounded in codebase context.
 AI coding agents need more than a task name and a due date.
 They need acceptance criteria, file references, scope boundaries, and architectural context.
-Tools like Tekk.coach and AWS's Kiro are built on that premise — the spec is the product, and it has to come from your actual code, not a template.
+As Martin Fowler's analysis of spec-driven development tools details, tools like Tekk.coach and AWS's Kiro are built on that premise — the spec is the product, and it has to come from your actual code, not a template.

 Start Planning From Your Actual Codebase